home | news | road map | contribute | forum | bug tracker

-- runs in Java SE but is integrated in Java EE (6 and 7)
+• runs on Java SE and is integrated in Jakarta EE

 public class User {